Health Indicator Report of Routine Medical Care Visits

 DenominatorTotal number of survey respondents excluding those with missing, "Don't know/Not sure," and "Refused" responses.

-How Are We Doing?In 2019, 69.3% of Utah adults reported having a routine check-up within the past 12 months (crude rate).
+How Are We Doing?In 2020, 68.9% of Utah adults reported having a routine check-up within the past 12 months (age-adjusted rate).

-What Is Being Done?The Utah Department of Health administers programs to improve access to care, such as Medicaid, Children's Health Insurance Program (CHIP), the Primary Care Network (PCN), Utah's Premium Partnership for Health Insurance (UPP), and clinics for children with disabilities.
+What Is Being Done?The Utah Department of Health administers programs to improve access to care, such as Medicaid, Children's Health Insurance Program (CHIP), Utah's Premium Partnership for Health Insurance (UPP), and clinics for children with disabilities.
 Local health departments provide preventive services such as immunizations and screenings at low or no cost to persons who cannot otherwise afford them.